backend-development/backend-development-textbook/source/ruby_commandline.md

 In the last two examples the punctuation marks are really part of the method names!

+## Methods

+When calling a method,
-The parantheses around the arguments of a method are optional.
+the parantheses around the arguments are optional.
 Leave them off unless your code get's confusing:

 ```ruby